Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Related Works

 The credit assignment problem—identifying which specific steps contribute to a final success or failure—remains a fundamental bottleneck in training long-horizon reasoning LLMs~\cite{DBLP:journals/corr/abs-2211-14275,DBLP:conf/iclr/LightmanKBEBLLS24}.
 Traditional approaches often employ process-based RL with step- or token-level supervision, such as Process Reward Models (PRMs)~\cite{DBLP:journals/corr/abs-2502-01456,DBLP:conf/acl/WangLSXDLCWS24} and value estimation~\cite{DBLP:conf/icml/KazemnejadAPSRC25,tran2025exploiting}.
 However, these methods suffer from high annotation and training costs, as well as susceptibility to reward hacking~\cite{DBLP:conf/acl/WangLSXDLCWS24, DBLP:conf/iclr/LightmanKBEBLLS24}.
 Consequently, recent research has shifted towards refining credit assignment within outcome-based RLVR.
 One line of work dissects the disparate impacts of positive and negative samples~\cite{chen2025passktrainingadaptivelybalancing,Zhu2025TheSE,DBLP:conf/acl/ZhangZWZLYLZL25}, with some arguing that reinforcing negative samples is surprisingly more effective for generalization~\cite{Zhu2025TheSE}.
-Another direction differentiates token importance based on entropy~\cite{DBLP:journals/corr/abs-2506-01939,DBLP:journals/corr/abs-2505-15134,DBLP:journals/corr/abs-2509-09265}.
+Another direction differentiates token update magnitude based on entropy~\cite{DBLP:journals/corr/abs-2506-01939,DBLP:journals/corr/abs-2505-15134,DBLP:journals/corr/abs-2509-09265}.
 However, these works yield conflicting views on whether high-entropy or low-entropy tokens should be prioritized for learning~\cite{DBLP:journals/corr/abs-2506-01939,DBLP:journals/corr/abs-2505-15134}.
-We reconcile these perspectives through a Four Quadrant Decomposition, offering a unified framework to explain and optimize token-level credit assignment.
+The Four Quadrant Decomposition helps reconcile these perspectives by separating reward polarity from token entropy and offering a diagnostic framework for studying signed token update effects.